Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 Operations coverage isn’t solely designed for use with cargo claims, but instead, offers more blanketed protection for brokers.
 That said, if you have a contract with a brokerage that places cargo liability into their court, expect to receive payment from their operations coverage.

-What is Contingent Cargo Insurance?
+What Is Contingent Cargo Insurance?

 Unlike operations coverage, freight brokers aren’t legally required to carry contingent cargo insurance.
 This insurance, meant to pay the expense of a legitimate cargo claim not covered by a carrier’s policy, provides an added layer of insulation for many shippers.